-Appendix 2: The greater Wellington first fifteen
+Appendix 2: The Greater Wellington Regional Council first fifteen

 The 15 native species listed below are hardy and are well suited to planting around the edge of a bush block to help seal-off the edge.
 They can also be used to extend blocks or create linkages to other natural areas.

 For more information on establishing native plants get a copy of Restoration Planting: A guide to planning restoration planting projects in the Wellington region.
-The booklet is free from Greater Wellington Regional Council.
+The booklet is available on the Greater Wellington Regional Council website - www.gw.govt.nz.

+Suitable conditions key

+Г Tough

+Frost-hardy

+業業 Frost-hardy when mature

+-×- Full sun

+苾 Partial shade

+\Diamond Full shade

+\Diamond Attractive to birds

+\sim Coastal

-Manuka (Leptospermum scoparium)
+Mānuka (Leptospermum scoparium)

+◇ ☆ 7

-Manuka is found mostly in open habitats throughout New Zealand.
+Mānuka is found mostly in open habitats throughout New Zealand.
 It is a fast growing, frost hardy shrub, up to 4 metres tall, which establishes well on disturbed land.
 Flowers and seed capsules can be present from spring to early winter.
-The insects that pollinate manuka are attractive to fantails and other insect-eating birds.
-The roots of young manuka are extremely sensitive to handling so never untangle the roots during re-potting or planting.
-In restoration planting, less hardy species can be planted later under established manuka or the area can be left to regenerate naturally.
+The insects that pollinate mānuka are attractive to fantails and other insect-eating birds.
+The roots of young mānuka are extremely sensitive to handling so never untangle the roots during re-potting or planting.
+In restoration planting, less hardy species can be planted later under established mānuka or the area can be left to regenerate naturally.

+Kānuka (Kunzea ericoides)

+🔆 T

-Kanuka is a hardy small tree, growing up to 15 metres tall.
-When young, kanuka looks similar to manuka except the leaves are smaller and more prickly.
-Kanuka bark is light brown, shedding in long strips.
-Kanuka thrives in open conditions and can withstand wind, frost and relatively dry conditions.
+Kānuka is a hardy small tree, growing up to 15 metres tall.
+When young, kānuka looks similar to mānuka except the leaves are less prickly.
+Kānuka bark is light brown, shedding in long strips.
+This species thrives in open conditions and can withstand wind, frost and relatively dry conditions.

-Ti kouka or Cabbage tree (Cordyline australis)
+Tī kōuka or Cabbage tree (Cordyline australis)

+♥ ☆ T

-An iconic New Zealand tree that reaches up to 20 metres tall, ti kouka grows along the edges of forests, swamps and river banks.
-Cooked tap roots, the core of the trunk, and the tender shoots were all important food for Maori.
+An iconic New Zealand tree that reaches up to 20 metres tall, tī kōuka grows along the edges of forests, swamps and river banks.
+Cooked tap roots, the core of the trunk, and the tender shoots were all important food for Māori.
 Leaves were an important source of fibre.
-Ti kouka is tough, likes open sunlight and flowers in early summer, with berries from mid-summer to midautumn.
-It provides food for bellbirds and tui and is extremely good at establishing even in open pasture.
+Tī kōuka is tough, likes open sunlight and flowers in early summer, with berries from mid-summer to midautumn.
+It provides food for bellbirds and tūī and is extremely good at establishing even in open pasture.
 Damaged trees can sprout new branches.